 Also Read: 10 Free Portable Anti-Malware Software For Your Pen Drive

 Best USB Encryption Software

-Gilisoft has been my personal favorite when it comes to encrypting the USB Drives.
-Apart from the metallic UI which is strikingly outlandish, the program does come bundled with effective encryption features.
-The Gilisoft is pretty easy to use and will run automatically once the USB is detected.
+Gilisoft has been my personal favorite when it comes to encrypting USB Drives.
+Apart from its metallic UI which is strikingly outlandish, the program does come bundled with effective encryption features.
+Gilisoft is pretty easy to use and will run automatically once the USB is detected.